- A timeless look crafted for bluesy tone, projection, playability, and aesthetic beauty

 The small, pinched body shape produces an articulate and balanced sound.
 This helps a great acoustic guitar microphone pick up every nuance, resulting in an audio track that is easy to manipulate and blend into a mix.

 The guitar’s mahogany body also generates a warm, rich sound with plenty of sustain.
 The 24.75″ scale length makes this guitar simple to play, particularly for lengthy periods.
-This is crucial when you need to record many passes of the same take in the studio!
+This is crucial when recording many passes of the same take in the studio!

-While this guitar can produce excellent recordings, it is also fantastic for the guitar player sitting around strumming chords or picking out melodies on the couch at home.
+While this guitar can produce excellent recordings, it is also fantastic for the guitar player sitting around strumming chords or fingerpicking melodies on the couch at home.

 The J-200 EC Studio Parlor from Epiphone is the perfect guitar for gigging musicians.